-SR288 Theritage.org
+SR288 A heritage.org

 the Northern Marianas.
 Beijing would also be able to reallocate forces previously focused on a Taiwan contingency toward these U.S. allies and territories as well as other targets in the South China Sea and beyond.